krishnaagrawal7508/GeminiBot/README.md

 ## 🚀 Usage

 To use GeminiBOT, you must first set your API key.
-To do this, click on the Gemini icon in the Activity Bar on the side of the window command palette, then press on **Set API Key** to set you Gemini API key (safely and securely).
+Get an API key from https://aistudio.google.com/app/apikey then click on the Gemini icon in the Activity Bar on the side of the window command palette, then press on **Set API Key** to set you Gemini API key (safely and securely).

 Once your API key is set, you can start using the features...